micheleoletti/query-json-sql/README.md

 Currently experimenting with N8N MPC servers, and I didn't really find a way to let an LLM make smart queries to data.

-One of the automations that I'm building is tracking my workout sets in the gym, and currently I can't ask "what is my bench press PR", because the MCP tool would just fetch all the records from the Google Sheet and feed that into the LLM context.
+One of the automations that I'm building is tracking my workout sets in the gym, and currently I can't ask `"what is my bench press PR"`, because the MCP tool would just **fetch all the records from the Google Sheet and feed that into the LLM context**.

 There I basically need to pray that: